AllenLu12/COMP_2216_Obsidian_tutorial/docs/tasks/task2.md

 # Task 2: How to format notes in Obsidian

 Obsidian notes are stored as Markdown files, which have a specific way of formatting text.
-This task will show you all the ways to format your text.
+This guide will show you all the ways to format your text.

 ## Bolding and italicizing